Harrison Bader Player Props: Yankees vs. Orioles

-On Tuesday, Harrison Bader (coming off going 2-for-4 with a home run and three RBI) and the New York Yankees face the Baltimore Orioles, whose starting pitcher will be Kyle Gibson.
-First pitch is at 1:05 PM ET.
+On Wednesday, Harrison Bader (.306 batting average in his past 10 games, with five doubles, a home run, a walk and nine RBI) and the New York Yankees face the Baltimore Orioles, whose starting pitcher will be Dean Kremer.
+First pitch is at 7:05 PM ET.

-In his last game, he collected three RBI (going 2-for-4 with a home run) against the Orioles.
+In his most recent game he had a one-hit showing (1-for-3) against the Orioles.

 Harrison Bader Game Info & Props vs. the Orioles